jessesorsa/HTA/README.md

 **Other dependencies**

 The necessary Python libraries can be installed from the `hub/requirements.txt` file.
-We assume that are in the project folder; run the following:
+Assuming we are in the project folder; run the following:
 `pip3 install -r hub/requirements.txt`

 ### Installing the Hub